Canonical Decompositions of 3-Connected Graphs: Apex-decompositions

-\begin{setting} Let $\Acal=(S,\Bcal)$ be a 2-connected apex-decom\-po\-sition of a 3-connected $G$ with centre~$v$.
-Denote the central torso-cycle of~$\Acal$ by~$O$.
-Suppose that the tri-star of $\Acal$ is interlaced by two crossing tri-separations of~$G$ such that their separators intersect exactly in the vertex~$v$ and such that $O$ alternates between the two separators (minus~$v$). \end{setting}
+When we say that we assume \autoref{X} \emph{with crossing tri-separations}, this means that we also assume that the tri-star of $\Acal$ is interlaced by two crossing tri-separations of~$G$ such that their separators intersect exactly in the vertex~$v$ and such that $O$ alternates between the two separators (minus~$v$).